inexxt/rap_music/README.md

 To run, you also need Polimorfologik: a polish morphosyntactic dictionary, which can be found here: https://github.com/morfologik/polimorfologik/releases/tag/2.1

-NLTK nor any different language library is not used in the project, since none of them supports polish.
+NLTK nor any different language library is used in the project, since none of them supports polish.

 ### What is actually happening here